Performance Breakdown

 So Dyson was quite conservative with their estimate.
 With the crevice tool, it ran past the 71-minute mark.

-I was a bit disappointed with the 18-minute run time on carpets, but when you consider how much sand it picks up on carpet (99.97%), it is still better than the V10 at the max setting (97.03%) that only ran for 5 minutes.
+I was a bit disappointed with the 18-minute run time on carpets, but considering how much sand it picks up on carpets (99.97%), it is still better than the V10 at its maximum setting (97.03%), which only ran for 5 minutes.

 If you have lots of carpet at home, I’d recommend the V11 over the V10.

-On hard floors, the V11 ran close to 75 minutes at low and went past the 46-minute mark at the middle setting.
+On hard floors, the V11 ran for close to 75 minutes at the low setting and exceeded 46 minutes at the middle setting.

 Recharging will take between four and five hours, so you’ll have to wait.
 Unfortunately, the V11’s battery isn’t removable.
-Only the Outsize has the detachable battery, so it’s something you’ll have to decide on considering the price difference.
+Only the Outsize features a detachable battery, so it’s something you’ll need to consider, given the price difference.

 How noisy is the Dyson V11?